eugenio-valdano/starter-hugo-academic/content/publication/dematt23/index.md

  - ''

-date: '2023-01-06T00:00:00Z'
+date: '2023-03-23T00:00:00Z'
-doi: '10.1101/2022.12.30.22283726'
+doi: '10.1016/j.lanepe.2023.100614'

 publishDate: '2017-01-01T00:00:00Z'

-publication_types: ['3']  # 2=journal article 3=preprint
+publication_types: ['2']  # 2=journal article 3=preprint

-publication: On *medRxiv*
+publication: On *The Lancet Regional Health - Europe*
-publication_short: On *medRxiv*
+publication_short: On *The Lancet Regional Health - Europe*

+abstract: "**Background**

-abstract: "European countries are focusing on testing, isolation, and boosting strategies to counter the 2022/2023 winter surge due to Omicron subvariants.
+European countries are focusing on testing, isolation, and boosting strategies to counter the 2022/2023 winter surge due to SARS-CoV-2 Omicron subvariants.
 However, widespread pandemic fatigue and limited compliance potentially undermine mitigation efforts.

+**Methods**

 To establish a baseline for interventions, we ran a multicountry survey to assess respondents’ willingness to receive booster vaccination and comply with testing and isolation mandates.
+Integrating survey and estimated immunity data in a branching process epidemic spreading model, we evaluated the effectiveness and costs of current protocols in France, Belgium, and Italy to manage the winter wave.

+**Findings**

-The vast majority of survey participants (N=4,594) was willing to adhere to testing (>91%) and rapid isolation (>88%) across the three countries.
+The vast majority of survey participants (N = 4594) was willing to adhere to testing (>91%) and rapid isolation (>88%) across the three countries.
 Pronounced differences emerged in the declared senior adherence to booster vaccination (73% in France, 94% in Belgium, 86% in Italy).
-Next, we inferred the vaccine-induced population immunity profile at the winter start from prior vaccination data, immunity waning, and declared booster uptake.
-Integrating survey and estimated immunity data in a branching process epidemic spreading model, we evaluated the effectiveness and costs of current protocols in France, Belgium, and Italy to manage the winter wave.
-Model results estimate that testing and isolation protocols would confer significant benefit in reducing transmission (17-24%) with declared adherence.
-Achieving a mitigating level similar to the French protocol, the Belgian protocol would require 30% fewer tests and avoid the long isolation periods of the Italian protocol (average of 6 days vs. 11).
+Epidemic model results estimate that testing and isolation protocols would confer significant benefit in reducing transmission (17–24% reduction, from R = 1.6 to R = 1.3 in France and Belgium, to R = 1.2 in Italy) with declared adherence.
+Achieving a mitigating level similar to the French protocol, the Belgian protocol would require 35% fewer tests (from 1 test to 0.65 test per infected person) and avoid the long isolation periods of the Italian protocol (average of 6 days vs. 11).
 A cost barrier to test would significantly decrease adherence in France and Belgium, undermining protocols’ effectiveness.

+**Interpretation**

 Simpler mandates for isolation may increase awareness and actual compliance, reducing testing costs, without compromising mitigation.
 High booster vaccination uptake remains key for the control of the winter wave."

 tags: